hstriepe/CapturePlay/MANUAL.md

 - **Audio**: Included if an audio input is selected
 - **Filename Format**: `CapturePlay Video YYYY-MM-DD at HH.mm.ss.mov`
 - **Notifications**: Shows notifications when recording starts and stops
+- **Cooldown Period**: After stopping recording, there is a 1-second delay before you can start recording again to prevent errors

 **Video Recording Details**: